maisappreis/supply-chain/README.md

 ## 🛠️ Installation

-In the project directory `/backend`, create a virtual environment:
+In the project directory `/backend`:

+1. Create your .env file with your SECRET_KEY

+2. Create a virtual environment:
 ```
 python -m venv .supply
 ```